-To boost and support green economy, Intesa Sanpaolo has developed a range of financing products and wide and diversified advisory services, dedicated to all types of customers, in Italy and abroad.
-Furthermore Intesa Sanpaolo monitors social and environmental risks in financing large projects and it is working on the implementation of new criteria to address environmental risks connected to the disbursement of loans.
+To boost and support the green economy, Intesa Sanpaolo has developed a wide and diversified offer of financing and consulting products, dedicated to all types of customers, in Italy and abroad.
+Intesa Sanpaolo also oversees environmental and social risks in major projects and is working to implement new criteria to address environmental risks connected to the disbursement of loans.

 data ultimo aggiornamento: ####